 My child has a difficult temperament and things like this never go well, would we still be a candidate for the program?

 Yes!
 Many children with a difficult temperament just need a little more customization and detail in their plan, but we always get there.
 Often, once the sleep deficit is met, we see the personality of the child start to change and the difficult/stubborn temperament begins to fade away.

-We tried to let them cry as a newborn but it didn’t work, how would this be different?
+We tried to let them cry like a newborn but it didn’t work, how would this be different?